er-contreras/suckless/README.md

     - `make`
     - `sudo make clean install`

-- Find the libraries that are missing, you can use a tool like:
-    - `apt-file search <dependy-name>`

-- It could be that there are many dependencies try to find that one that install all.

 ## Add autostart.sh

 There are some executable that require to be added to `~/.dwm/autostart.sh` to make them work